GouruRK/PPM-Visualiser/readme.md

 * This project support PBM, PGM and PPM file format (ascii or binary, so versions P1, P2, P3, P4, P5 and P6)
 * You can rotate the image directly from command line, or by pressing 'r'
 * You can zoom on the image from command line (not really a zoom, but by considering that 1 pixel of the image represent x pixel on your screen)
+* Convert a file to an other PPM format

 ## How to install